 Start by setting a drop cloth on the floor below the ceiling stain and propping up a ladder to reach it.
 Donning protective gloves and goggles, climb up the ladder and wipe down the stain with a clean sponge saturated in the bleach solution.
 Rinse the bleach solution off the ceiling with water from a spray bottle, then wipe the damp area dry with a clean cloth.
 Once the ceiling is completely dry, cover the ceiling trim with painter’s tape to protect it from primer and paint.

-Your best option for a base coat to cover water stains on the ceiling is an oil-based, mold-resistant, stain-blocking primer (such as Kilz Oil-Based Stain-Blocking Primer) in a shade closely matching that of the existing ceiling.
-Oil-based stain-blocking primers are water-insoluble, therefore, water stains cannot bleed through.
+Your best option for a base coat to cover water stains on the ceiling is an oil-based, mold-resistant, stain-blocking primer in a shade closely matching that of the existing ceiling.
+Oil-based stain-blocking primers (such as KILZ Stainblocking Ceiling Paint, available on Amazon) are water-insoluble, therefore, water stains cannot bleed through.
 Unlike latex paint, these stain-blocking primers also contain a high volume of binders (polymers that bind paint pigments), so that the primer can effectively adhere to the surface over the long run.

 Primer (and paint) application depends on your style of ceiling.
 If you have a smooth ceiling, roll the primer over the water stains using a paint roller with an extension and a ⅜-inch nap roller cover, then let the primer dry for two hours or as instructed by the primer packaging.
-If you have a textured ceiling, opt instead for a thicker nap roller cover (¾ -inch to 1-¼ -inch nap) or spray on the primer using a can of stain-blocking primer (such as Zinsser Cover Stain Primer).
+If you have a textured ceiling, opt instead for a thicker nap roller cover (¾ -inch to 1-¼ -inch nap) or spray on the primer using a can of stain-blocking primer.

 STEP 4: Cover the primer with ceiling paint.